Life As a Real Estate Broker

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Managing Broker

-In 2016, there was an estimated number of 95,300 jobs in the United States for Real Estate Broker.
+There were about 95,300 jobs for Real Estate Broker in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 4,700 new jobs for Real Estate Broker by 2026.
 The BLS estimates 9,300 yearly job openings in this field.

 The states with the most job growth for Real Estate Broker are Utah, Tennessee, and Wisconsin.
 Watch out if you plan on working in West Virginia, Illinois, or Wyoming.
 These states have the worst job growth for this type of profession.

 Do Real Estate Brokers Make A Lot Of Money?